 What We Carry: I have the Canon 16-35mm f2.8 III Wide Angle and I love it.
-I can capture star scenes, tight spaces and landscapes with a breeze.
-It is a lens worth adding to your kit and I find myself using it a lot as a walk around lens.
-I also carry the Opteka 6.5mm f/3.5 HD Aspherical Fisheye Lens as a backup wide angle lens and to use on my spare crop sensor body.
+I can capture star scenes, tight spaces, and landscapes with a breeze.
+It is a lens worth adding to your kit and I find myself using it a lot like a walk around lens.
+I also carry the Opteka 6.5mm f/3.5 HD Aspherical Fisheye Lens as a backup wide-angle lens and to use on my spare crop sensor body.

-Taken the time to travel into a remote area with no light pollution and wanting to capture the stars?
+Taken the time to travel into a remote area with no light pollution and want to capture the stars?
 Or perhaps find yourself in a city during a festival?